Principality of Birkenfeld: Communication and transport

 Oldenburg already had established its own postal service under the Holy Roman Empire and it was retained in Oldenburg and Lübeck after 1815.
 In Birkenfeld, however, a treaty of 4 August 1817 entrusted the postal service to Thurn und Taxis.
 After the neighbouring Principality of Lichtenberg was sold to Prussia, Birkenfeld was surrounded by Prussian territory.
 As a result, it was incorporated into the Prussian postal system after the treaty with Thurn und Taxis expired on 1 November 1837.

 With the opening of the Nahe Valley Railway in 1859, the Principality was connected up to the railway network - eight years before the first railway was built in Oldenburg's core territory.

 Demographics

 Religion

 As of 1858, the religious composition of the Principality was 25,858 united Protestants, 764 Lutherans, 89 Calvinists, 8,027 Catholics, 27 other Christians, and 722 Jews.
 The Protestant church, which was originally split between Calvinists and Lutherans, was united into a single, united church in 1843.

-There were two chief authorities in church administration: the consistory for Protestants and a commission for Catholics, which oversaw fifteen Protestant parishes and sever Catholic ones.
+There were two chief authorities in church administration: the consistory for Protestants and a commission for Catholics, which oversaw fifteen Protestant parishes and seven Catholic ones.
 The rabbinate was based in Hoppstädten.